ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The "from_rs" parameter MUST be included in an access token response if both the following conditions apply.
 Otherwise, it MUST NOT be included.

-* The corresponding access token request included the "to_rs" parameter (see {{sec-to_rs}}).
+* The corresponding access token request included the "token_upload" parameter (see {{sec-token_upload}}).

 * The access token response includes the "token_upload" parameter with value 0 (see {{sec-token_upload}}).
 That is, the AS has successfully uploaded the issued access token to the RS, as per the SDC workflow.

-This parameter specifies the information that the AS is relaying to C from the RS, following the successful upload of the access token to the RS on behalf of C.

-Such information consists in what C would receive from the RS, if the original workflow was used and the RS sent a successful response encoded in CBOR, in reply to a POST request to the authz-info endpoint.
+The information specified in the "from_rs" parameter consists in what C would receive from the RS, if the original workflow was used and the RS sent a successful response encoded in CBOR, in reply to a POST request to the authz-info endpoint.

 When composing the parameter "from_rs", the AS builds a CBOR byte string STR as follows: